SRGSSR/srgdataprovider-ios/README.md

 The library provides:

-* Requests to get the usual metadata associated with SRG SSR productions
+* Requests to get the usual metadata associated with SRG SSR productions.
-* A flat object model to easily access the data relevant to front-end users
+* A flat object model to easily access the data relevant to front-end users.
 * A convenient way to perform requests, either in parallel or in cascade.

 ## Compatibility